 For most of you out there, the biggest expense associated with being a Lyft driver is your car.
 As a driver, one of the best ways to limit your tax liability is to take a mileage deduction.
-Every mile you drive for work in 2019 can be worth 58 cents.
-If you drove 10,000 miles for Lyft, that could be a $5,800 mileage deduction.

 The only way to get this deduction is to track your miles accurately.
 Lyft provides records of your drives, but it may not track all your business miles.
 For example, Lyft will track your drives with passengers and maybe even to pick up passengers, but other trips could save you at tax time.
 Your drives to busy areas to pick up passengers could potentially be tax-deductible trips, too.